billbuchanan/pqc_signatures/dev-branch-tasklist.md

 - [ ] Create functionality to ensure default source code files are always present, even if setup script is stopped halfway through before restoring the default files after the modified version has been implemented.

+- [ ] Add functionality and modifications to relevant Makefiles that allow for the flint library to only need downloaded and compiled once rather than multiples times for each algorithm that needs it.

 - [ ] Create basic setup script and makefiles to compile various algorithm source code that can later be used within performance measuring scripts

 - [ ] Determine the cause and resolve memory issue with perk-256-short-3 and perk-256-short-5 variations